lemniscat-devops/doc/doc/docs/usage.md

 For example :

 - to execute all the cleanup steps for the code capability, you must define : `-s ['allclean:code']`
-- to execute all the cleanup steps for all capability, you must define : `-s ['allclean:all']`
+- to execute all the cleanup steps for all capabilities, you must define : `-s ['allclean:all']`